pebakery/pebakery-docs/Commands/INI/IniWriteTextLine.md

 Unless the `APPEND` flag is specified the `Line` will be inserted at the beginning of the section.

-PEBakery will optimize multiple `IniWriteTextLine` in a row to single command.
+PEBakery will optimize multiple `IniWriteTextLine` commands in a row into a single write operation.

 ## Example